alexemanuelol/Android-TODO-Application/README.md

 # Android-TODO-Application
-A very simple TODO Application for created in Android Studio
+A simple TODO-Application created in Anrdoid Studio.
+This was part of a school assignment.